sisyphosloughs/photo-sidecar-cleaner/README.md

 ### What are sidecar files?

-Usually, we store metadata, such as location or ratings of images, not in the image file itself but outside.
+Typically, metadata such as tags or ratings of photos are stored not in the photo file itself but externally.
 This protects the image file.
 Most often, sidecar files have the extension XMP.
 These sidecar files differ from an image file only by the extension.

 Moreover, there can also be other extensions.
 For example, the program DxO PhotoLab saves its processing steps in DOP files.
 There can also be other file types.
 Therefore, I wrote the script so that you can search for any type.